adeo/opp--core_core/README.md

 # @core/core
 This is the core module for buildind node.js applications.

+#### Why:
+This module is the way to help you organize you application better.
+The way to reduce pain and keep mind in severe world of node.js!

+#### What:
+Look up on description.

 #### Basic usage:
 imagine that we have project that contains some files:
 ```